Bruno Coceani: World War II

-At the beginning of the Second World War Coceani volunteered to fight on the Albanian front, with the rank of major.
+At the beginning of the Second World War, Coceani volunteered to fight on the Albanian front, with the rank of major.
 He later returned to Trieste, where he resided for the rest of the war, making numerous trips to Rome, Venice and Milan.
 After the fall of Fascism on 25 July 1943, he occasionally continued to go to his office of the Industrial Union, while undergoing the blocking of current accounts and a house search ordered by the new authorities who had settled in Trieste on behalf of the Badoglio government.
 In the same days, together with other members of the "Julian and Dalmatian Volunteer Company", he studied the possibility of making the association a nucleus of citizens that, outside the parties, would constitute a national bloc willing to take up arms to continue fighting in defense of the Italianity of the Julian March.

 Less than a week after the Armistice of Cassibile in September 1943, Trieste was occupied by German troops and placed, together with the rest of the Julian March, the province of Udine and the Province of Ljubljana, under the direct control of the Carinthian gauleiter Friedrich Rainer, as Operational Zone of the Adriatic Littoral.
 On 23 October 1943, under pressure from the Provincial Union of Industrialists, Rainer he appointed Coceani prefect of the province of Trieste, with authority over the other prefects of the region (with the exception of the Province of Ljubljana, which, while continuing to be formally Italian territory, was placed under the presidency of the Slovenian general Leon Rupnik).
-Throughout the region the Germans exploited the contrasts between Slavs and Italians according to a divide and rule policy; in the villages around Trieste, with a Slavic majority, some Slovenian and Croatian schools were reopened, and the free circulation of newspapers from Ljubljana was allowed.
+Throughout the region, the Germans exploited the contrasts between Slavs and Italians according to a divide and rule policy; in the villages around Trieste, with a Slavic majority, some Slovenian and Croatian schools were reopened, and the free circulation of newspapers from Ljubljana was allowed.
 Even some German magazines such as the Deutsche Adria-Zeitung came out in bilingual Italian and Slovenian editions in Friuli and Italian and Croatian in Istria and Dalmatia, and numerous Slavic employees were hired in the public administration.
 Coceani, as the leader of the local Italian nationalists, repeatedly protested with the German authorities, and especially with SS General Odilo Globocnik, whom he considered to be the real originator of these policies, effectively ruling over Rainer.
 He also repeatedly clashed with Colonel Koka's Slovene Home Guard.
-Coceani favored Italian magazines, especially those that referred to the anti-Austrian irredentist tradition, while rejecting requests to authorize similar publications by the Slovene minority; only some radio programs in Slovenian language were allowed.
+Coceani favoured Italian magazines, especially those that referred to the anti-Austrian irredentist tradition, while rejecting requests to authorise similar publications by the Slovene minority; only some radio programs in Slovenian language were allowed.